simeonackermann/leds-asp-f-ontologies/ontologies/unit/README.md

 # Unit ontology

 This ontology is based on [http://www.w3.org/2007/ont/unit](http://www.w3.org/2007/ont/unit) (creator Tim Berners-Lee) and was adapted by us.
 We fixed small stuff, e.g. labeling errors.
-Read this [paper](http://www.semantic-web-journal.net/sites/default/files/swj177_7.pdf) for a detailed overview about the purpose of the ontology.

 In a nutshell: You can use this ontology to express values with their according unit.
 E.g. you want to express the width of a door, you can use the following triples: